alifa98/blog/about.md

 ## Open Source

-I love open-source.
-I have contributed to some open-source projects.
-I have also developed some open-source projects.
-Always looking for new/old open-source projects to contribute to. specially in the field of Machine Learning or scientific programming.
+Passionate about open-source!
+I've contributed to and developed projects, especially in Machine Learning and scientific programming.
+Always eager to collaborate; let's build something great!

 ## Sports